tttn13/threads-mcp/README.md

 npm start
 ```

-5. Create a Threads Developer account and get your API keys
+5. Create a Meta Developer account and get your keys

 6. Add this configuration to your Claude Desktop config file: